reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 {{% image alt="React User List" src="images/posts/nodejs-frontend-launchdarkly/Button.png" %}}

-Now based upon the user information, this flag will return true if the user is “John Doe”.
-It will return false for any other user who would try to access this UI.
+Now based upon the user information, this flag will return true if the key of the user is “john_doe”.
+It will return false for any other user who would try to access this UI and it would show blank screen.
 In a real production implementation, this name will be fetched from the logged-in session of the user and matched in Launchdarkly with its ID or username.

 ## Sorting Data using Feature Flags